YuyangQii/techin509b-tictactoe-week7/README.md

 # techin509b-tictactoe
-Code for the Tic Tac Toe assignments
+Code for the Tic Tac Toe assignment7